MosheAmitay/ProtAPI/README.md

 searching records and information about them fetch a record in text format and xml format, and get details about the records- by get function or dictionary.

+## all function:

+__init__

+Initializing an object- its record (by fetching, and if the user want he can do searching before).

+search

+searching record from query. choose the first id from the list and return it.

+***

 ## Install
 For using my class you must install: